Learn how to become a competitive applicant to SCCO’s optometry program!

 As an admissions officer, I have reviewed thousands of applications and have developed an expectation for essential elements that I look for in competitive applicants—those who will qualify to advance in SCCO’s admissions process.
-The most fundamental explanation of SCCO’s admissions process is that it has two serial […]
+I explain the process here in this video: The most fundamental explanation of SCCO’s […]

 Given our current situation with COVID-19, I am republishing this article because is has renewed relevance as an accepted shadowing practice.
 In many ways, there is even more to be learned by interviewing an optometrist than by the mere passive observation of the traditional shadowing experience.

 Nervousness is inherent to any interview process… But the nervous vibe is not what you want to give off because it conveys fear and being out of control… You can be nervous and still control the vibe you give off.
 I will use wisdom from Cesar Millan, The Dog […]

 SCCO’s admissions process is paperless, with one notable exception: your Resume/CV is still printed out for review by the interviewing faculty member assigned to do your interview.
 So why in this paperless process is your Resume/CV still printed out?
 Because it is personal, and most importantly, it is […]

 There is so much misinformation and thus misconceptions about SCCO’s application process.
 Let this article remedy this misinformation and quell unnecessary anxiety associated with the process.
 To hear my explanation of the strategy, click on the video link here below : Rolling Admissions: SCCO uses rolling admissions; applications […]

 There’s a definite trend toward offering more ways to complete college coursework online, resulting in more and more confusion for the student consumer who must choose an online course that meets that will fulfill a specific requirement.
 SCCO does accept the online course format as a way to […]